Home / Resume / Healthcare / CNA Resume

 Not listing your CNA certification details

-Your CNA number, state, and expiration date should be clearly visible.
-Some facilities verify certification before interviews, and ATS systems filter for CNA as a keyword.
+Your Nurse Aide Registry number, state, and expiration date should be clearly visible.
+Many facilities verify registry status before interviews, and ATS systems filter for "CNA" and "Nurse Aide" as keywords.

 2